serverless-mom/sweety/README.md

 Rails, MySQL, and Bootstrap.
 Testing with Rspec and Capybara.

+## stuff I did because this is a 'work sample'
+* commits are not squashed.
+I so wish that the first time I commited 'authentication working' that authentication was always working, but I wanted to give you, dear reader, an accurate sense of my process.
+Therefore the commit history is intact
+* the DB config has no password, a terrible idea even if your local doesn't have 'real' production data

 # TODO
 Add 'new/create reading' controller make sure that attempts to put in a 5th reading for a given day fail